meeteliza/profile-vCard-light/README.md

 3. resume page: icon, highlight

-4. words-only post: this is adepted from the original testimonials feature.
+4. words-only post: this is adapted from the original testimonials feature.
 You can now use it to present your articles.

 5. picture preloader